MAROON: A Dataset for the Joint Characterization of Near-Field High-Resolution Radio-Frequency and Optical Depth Imaging Techniques: Time-resolved Sensors (Time-of-Flight)

-Time of Flight sensors can be roughly categorized into direct Time of Flight (dToF) and indirect Time of flight (iToF) depth sensing methods.
-Less common in close range applications are dToF sensors, which send out a signal pulse and directly measure the time it takes for this pulse to be received again.
+Time-of-Flight sensors can be roughly categorized into direct Time-of-Flight (dToF) and indirect Time-of-Flight (iToF) depth sensing methods.
+DToF sensors transmit a signal pulse and directly measure the time it takes for the pulse to return.
+Due to their high cost, however, they are less commonly used in close-range applications.
 More cost-efficient than dTof are continuous wave (CW) signal modulations that measure time indirectly (iToF) based on the phase shift $\Delta \varphi$ between the transmitted and received signal ~\cite{zanuttigh_2016}.
 The general form of a continuous sinusoidal carrier signal $s_\text{c}$ can be described by two equal formulas of traveling time $t$ and traveling distance $\rho$, respectively: